plyn85/First-Milestone-Project/README.md

 - Smooth scrolling effect on all browsers- In the future I  would like to add a JavaScript that makes the smooth scrolling effect work across all browsers.
 - Add JavaScript to- In the future I would like to remove the JavaScript  from the html teams section file an add a JavaScript Function to a separate js file which is best practice.
+- Add JavaScript- In the future I would like to add a JavaScript scroll spy plugin to change the color of the navigation  links as the user scrolls over each section to which It Is already  linked
 - Social media Icons-In the future I would like to link all social media links to all social media account.
 - TimeTable Section-In the future I would I would like to add a timetable section to the website outlining the times of different classes and what days and times they are on.